QtExcel/Qxlnt/README.md

 - xlnt is xlsx library that using C++14.
 See 'License and links' for more information.

 ### Why did you make it?
-- xlnt is a excellent library for usinf xlsx Excel files. :+1:
+- xlnt is a excellent library for using xlsx Excel files. :+1:
 - I was looking for a way to make it easy to use in Qt.
 Of course, cmake is compatible with Qt, but it is not convenient to use.
 So I created Qxlnt.

 ### Hello World